The Master of Liberal Arts, English degree field consists of 12 courses, three of which are required on campus.

 Admissions: Earn Your Way In

-To begin the admission process, you simply register—no application needed—for the following three degree courses:
+To begin the admission process, you simply register—no application needed—for the following three, four-credit, graduate-level degree courses:

-- HUMA 100 Proseminar: Graduate Research Methods and Scholarly Writing in the Humanities
+- HUMA 100 Proseminar: Introduction to Graduate Studies and Scholarly Writing in the Humanities

 - Before registering, you’ll need to pass our online test of critical reading and writing skills or earn a B or higher in EXPO 42a Writing in the Humanities.